zeldaret/oot/docs/Music Macro Language.md

 delay1
 testchan 1
 beqz wait_until_done
-# Commands here only execute once channel 1 reaches an end command.
+# Instructions here only execute once channel 1 reaches an end command.
 ```

 **stopchan** *N*

-**Description:** Stops channel *N* from executing any further commands.
+**Description:** Stops channel *N* from executing any further instructions.
 Any notes currently playing on the channel will cease.

 **Parameters:**
 * `N` [integer: 0-15] - The channel number to stop.